Symbolic Abstractions of Networked Control Systems: Models of Networked Control Systems

-Similar to what was assumed in the connection between controller and plant, we also consider the possible occurrence of message rejection for the measurement data sent from the sensor to the symbolic controller.
-The symbolic controller uses $\widehat{x}_k$ as an input at the sampling times $s_k\Let k\tau$, where \begin{small}
+Similar to what was assumed at the connection between controller and plant, we also consider possible occurrences of message rejection for the measurement data sent from the sensor to the symbolic controller.
+The symbolic controller uses $\widehat{x}_k$ as an input at the sampling times $s_k\Let k\tau$, where